 Summer is right around the corner!
 In order to get ready for our amazing summer reading program we are looking for book donations of new/gently used books that will go home with students over the summer.
 This is a great time to purge during some spring cleaning!
 We are also having a healthy competition to see what grade level can bring in the most donated books.
 I will work with teachers to determine a fun activity to do with the grade level that wins.

 We are in still need of new or gently used pants for little girls sizes 5-6 and 7-8.
 We also need new socks and underwear for accidents and playground mishaps.
 If you want to donate any of these items, please feel free to drop off in the main office.

 Important Upcoming Dates

 Spirit Wear is now on sale!
 Click this link to order.
-Deadline is December 1st to be guaranteed delivery before Christmas.
+5th grade spirit wear is soon to come!

-The Beaumont Elementary PTO is raising money to fund FIELD TRIPS, ASSEMBLIES, SUPPLIES, CLASSROOM AND BUILDING ACTIVITIES, and much, much, much more!
+The Beaumont Elementary PTO raises money to fund FIELD TRIPS, ASSEMBLIES, SUPPLIES, CLASSROOM AND BUILDING ACTIVITIES, and much, much, much more!

 Free Breakfast and lunch for 2021-2022

 Under the National School Lunch Act, 42 USC 1761(a)(8), Waterford Public Schools food authorities will provide breakfast and lunch at no cost, through the SSO ( Seamless Summer Option)

 Allowing school food authorities to participate under SSO during COVID–19 operations during the regular school year facilitates the safe provision of meals by eliminating the need to collect meal payments, including cash payments, at meal sites.
 This speeds up service of meals, thereby reducing contact and potential exposure to COVID–19.
 It also facilitates implementation of the Oakland County Health Department and Prevention recommendations for safe school meal service, which include serving meals outdoors or in classrooms.